wangyinfeng/wangyinfeng.github.io/resume-network.md

  - Project introduction
 IBM DOVE(Distributed Overlay Virtual Ethernet) is an architecture that allows a network engineer to abstract the physical network infrastructure from hypervisor hosts and make network changes in software.
 Routing appliance is a plugin for IBM DOVE product, it’s used to advertise the routing info to internet, provide interconnections between VMs(virtual machine) in hybrid cloud environment.
  - My works and achivement
-I was responsible for merging routing protocols (OSPF/BGP) to DOVE, which provides the ability to import and distribute the routing tables, and provides tunnel function(GRE) for these protocols;
+I was responsible for merging routing protocols (OSPF/BGP) to DOVE, which provides the ability to import and distribute the routing tables, and provides tunnel function(GRE) for routing protocols;
 Designed and developed the RESTful APIs for routing appliance, provided northbound interface to the SDN controller (IBM Pinnacle/OpenStack).
 Developed the routing appliance HA(High Availability) feature.
 - DevOps for DOVE